 2.2.2 - General location

 a) In which large administrative region does the site lie?
-State of North Carolina in the USA b) What is the nearest town or population centre?
-Columbia, North Carolina a) Does the wetland extend onto the territory of one or more other countries?
-Yes O No ( b) Is the site adjacent to another designated Ramsar Site on the territory of another Contracting Party?
+State of North Carolina in the USA b) What is the nearest town or population Columbia, North Carolina centre?

 2.2.3 - For wetlands on national boundaries only